jsm8989/vesicles_iii/lab_notes.md

 - V2 was aspherical and I caught fission footage
 - V3 was good but took too long so once done with Nikon it had many internal babies
 - Got a few more but hard to find on confocal... overall 21GB of Nikon data from today!
 Talk to Viola about analysis later
+- Forgot to get confocal data but will do this tomorrow

+Viola pm chat about matlab flickering codes
+- set pixel:micron ratio, temperature, etc. WIDTH can be varied if detection doesn't work on the first few tries.
+Try readjusting centre and first point.
+Not entirely sure what changing fluo from false to true does
+- If brightfield, want dark-light-dark at the membrane; pick just inside the light region.
+If epi, choose brightest point on "edge" ie furthest from centre
+- Set up three different scripts, one for each imaging mode so you don't have to change anything
+- Sent me a lot of useful stuff; clean up the dir and add the new one, also she said she would in addition send a code to correct for translation over time
+- Play with which modes we want to fit (may be able to do this faster without redoing the whole contour, simply the spectrum analysis)
+- Guil's is "state of the art", at least for RBCs.
+Compare the power spectra with both of them
+- Can save any file as AVI through ImageJ and then run it in the new code
+- Some of the recent data is really nicely detected on the matlab
+- Note also the (dd vs rr) correction for non-spherical geometries where, instead of subtracting a circlular contour, you find the fluctuation by subtracting the mean contour over all frames
+- The "white interior" analysis she showed me was super fast!
+- Optimise all these things before you just whack it on overnight!
+- Available tomorrow/next week to see how it's going, maybe send her one or two example data to see how she goes with it

+TODO: compare decent spectra from both Guil's and Viola's over a suitable range, and implement codes for each of BF, epi, confocal (incl setup for AVIs, and find a smooth way of converting to this)
+ALSO: my current olympus file naming system is trash and needs improving.
+Or just switch to the leica with the resonant scanner